Stage 4 Melanoma

-Stage IV melanoma is considered distant metastatic melanoma.
+Stage IV melanoma is considered distant metastatic or advanced melanoma.

-About Staging: Melanoma staging is based on the American Joint Committee on Cancer (AJCC) staging system.
+Melanoma staging is based on the American Joint Committee on Cancer (AJCC) staging system.
 The system assigns a stage based on tumor-node-metastasis (TNM) scores as well as additional prognostic factors.
 The goal is that melanomas of the same stage will have similar characteristics, treatment options, and outcomes.
-Learn more about melanoma staging here.
+Disease staging occurs after you receive your melanoma diagnosis.
+Learn more about melanoma staging.

-Treatment: Stage IV melanoma treatment options have expanded greatly in the last 10 years and frequently combine surgery with immunotherapy or targeted therapy.
-Learn more about melanoma treatments here.
+Treatment options for Stage IV melanoma have expanded greatly in the last 10 years and frequently combine surgery with immunotherapy or targeted therapy.
+Learn more about available melanoma treatment options.

-Clinical Trials: Clinical trials offer patients access to treatment approaches that may prove more beneficial than those approved by the FDA currently.
+Clinical trials offer patients access to treatment approaches that may prove more beneficial than those approved by the FDA currently.
 In addition, clinical trials drive our understanding of melanoma forward, improving future treatment options for all patients.
 Given the very rapid development of new agents and combinations, patients and their physicians are encouraged highly to consider treatment in a clinical trial for initial treatment and at the time of disease progression.
-Learn more about clinical trials here.
+Learn more about melanoma clinical trials.

-Prognosis: Stage IV melanoma is very difficult to cure as it has already spread to other parts of the body.
-However, a small number of people respond well to treatment, achieve No Evidence of Disease (NED), and survive for many years following diagnosis.
+Stage IV melanoma is difficult to cure as it has already spread to other parts of the body.
+However, a growing number of people respond well to treatment, achieve No Evidence of Disease (NED), and survive for many years.
 Researchers are also working every day to improve the durability of response and increase the number of people who benefit from treatment.
 The 5-year survival rate as of 2018 for distant metastatic (Stage IV) melanoma is 22.5%.
-Click here to learn more about melanoma survival rates.
+Learn more about how melanoma survival rates are calculated.

-Just Diagnosed?
-If you've been recently diagnosed with melanoma, you are not alone.
+Want to Connect with the Melanoma Community?
+If you've been recently diagnosed with melanoma, you are never alone.
 The Melanoma > Exchange is a free online melanoma treatment and research focused discussion group and support community.
 Through the Melanoma > Exchange, anyone touched by Melanoma can find support, ask questions, and build community among people who share a similar experience.
 Join the Community.